 In the late 1980’s, several LunchBreak (a charitable organization dedicated to feeding the hungry in the greater Red Bank, NJ area) volunteers conducted a survey and found that a large percentage of the people they were feeding were living in substandard housing.
 These volunteers initiated a new organization whose purpose was to provide affordable housing in the same geographic area.
 Unfortunately, before the new agency was able to launch, three homeless men froze to death on the streets of Red Bank.
 The "HAB" in HABcore was derived from the initials of these three men.

 HABcore has extensive experience in providing permanent supportive housing to low-income individuals and families.
 Central to our philosophy is the recognition that we must help our clients attack the root causes of their poverty.
-As our population has evolved to one where many are people with disabilities, we have expanded support services to accommodate their needs and to foster self-sufficiency.
+As our population has evolved to one where we serve many people with disabilities, we have expanded support services to accommodate their needs and to foster self-sufficiency.
 The primary goal of our programs is to furnish our residents with the tools to reach their highest level of independent living.